rsayle/DNAC-Python-Wrapper/README.md

     switch = NetworkDevice(d, "mySwitch")

 # Versioning
-In order to remain consistent with Cisco's DNA Center release cycle, this package follows a similar versioning structure.
-Simply stated, the format is _Cisco-DNAC-version.wrapper-version_.
-Take for example, release 1.3.1.4.a of this package.
-1.3.1.4 refers to the version of Cisco DNA Center which the package was tested against, and .a indicates the version of the wrapper itself.
+In order to remain consistent with Cisco's DNA Center release cycle, this package follows DNAC's versioning.
+In order for PyPi to treat this as the latest release, no more subversioning can be given; hence subversions will be listed in this readme.
+The current subversion is 1.3.1.4.b.

 # License
 This project is licensed by Cisco Systems according to the terms stated in the project's [LICENSE](https://github.com/rsayle/DNAC-Python-Wrapper/blob/1.2.10.2/LICENSE) file.